 - A no less flanderized portrayal of him appears in The Ministry of Time, though impressively played by Carlos Hipólito.
 A younger version of him is played by Jorge Clemente.

-- He appears in Carlos, rey emperador, spinoff to Isabel, where he's played by Pablo Arbués and later by Álvaro Cervantes.
+- He appears in Carlos, rey emperador, a spinoff to Isabel, where he's played by Pablo Arbués and later by Álvaro Cervantes.